paulajade17/java-api-assessment/README.md

 ### PUT Request ###
 * Set the request type to PUT
-* Enter the URL for the endpoint: http://localhost:3000/coffees/{id}
+* Enter the URL for the endpoint: http://localhost:8080/coffees/{id}
 * Replace {id} with the id of the coffee you want to update
+* In the request body, you will see a prompt asking you to add your name in the body
+* An example will be shown below
-* In the request body, provide the updated details of the coffee in JSON format.
-An example will be shown below
+* Update the request body with all the desired details in a JSON format.
 * Once happy with the details click send to send the request and update the specified coffe.
 ```
 {
-    "name": "Latte",
-    "description": "delicious Latte",
-    "price": 3.99,
-    "origin": "India"
+   {
+	"name": "Add your name in the body"
 }
+}
 ```

 ### DELETE Request ###
 * Set the request type to DELETE
-* Enter the URL for the endpoint: http://localhost:3000/coffees/
-* Enter the URL for the endpoint: http://localhost:3000/coffees/{id}
+* Enter the URL for the endpoint: http://localhost:8080/coffees/{id}
 * Replace {id} with the id of the coffee you want to delete
-* Click send to send the request and create a new coffee
+* Click send to send the request and delete the specified coffee